-RAMME - MEASURES 5.1 Key Pressures Quantan Urban Waste Water Systems Overview: A system for the licensing or certification by the EPA of waster water discharges from areas served by local authority sewe networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations 2007 (S.I.
+5.0 ACTION PROGRA5.1 Key Pressures Urban Wastewater Systems Overview: A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewer networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
 No. 684 of 2007).
-In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance of improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
-The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process In addition this process takes into account the effect of viruses on the quality of shellfish waters.
+In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
+The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process.
+In addition this process takes into account the effect of viruses on the quality of shellfish waters.
 The licence will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
-Full details of each application and licence decision can be viewed online a www.epa.ie.
-The following is the position with the key waste water treatmen plants for Donegal Bay: Donegal town - secondary treatment plant in place.
-A new treatment plant catering for 12,000 P.E. and incorporating secondary treatment and was commissioned in 2008.
-The EPA issued a waste water discharge licence on the 19 th August 2009.
-Condition 5.5 and 5.6 of the licence states that a microbiological quality assessment shall be carried ou on the impact of the waste water works on the designated shellfish area to confirm whether UV disinfection is required This is to be completed by February 2011 (this time period is required to allow a comprehensive study to be completed).
-The licence also requires that the discharge from Drumrooske
+Full details of each application and licence decision can be viewed online at www.epa.ie.
+The following is the position with the key waste water treatment plants for Lough Swilly: Buncrana - primary treatment WWTP in place.
+Donegal County Council propose to upgrade the plant to provide secondary treatment.
+The scheme is included in the current Water Services Investment Programme 2007-2009.
+A licence application has been submitted to the EPA by Donegal County Council in September 2008 according to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.